D7ry/StopOnSlash/README.md

-# HitStop
+# Stop on Slash
-Hitstop mod for Skyrim featuring compatibility and customization
+Hitstop mod for Skyrim featuring compatibility and customization.

+Currently only supports SSE build 1.5.97